JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 This winter I was fortunate to get involved with the <a href="https://chaoss.community/" class="article-link">Community Health Analytics Open Source Software(CHAOSS)</a> Community and be part of the amazing work they are doing to change the future of tech.
 The work being done at CHAOSS gives me hope about the future and for me it's been an opportunity to be part of the change.
 I am contributing to the awesome <a href="https://github.com/badging" class="article-link">CHAOSS Badging</a> project.
 My participation in the CHAOSS Badging project has been part of my application for Google Summer of Docs 2020.

-The problem that led to starting the CHAOSS Project was the need and demand to measure the health of open source projects.
+CHAOSS Project was created to meet the demand and satisfy the need to measure the health of open source projects&/communities.

 The simple way to solve this problem, was to:
-* Define metrics
+* Define metrics to measure ipon source health
-* Develop tools to measure the health of open-source projects
+* Develop tools to measure those metrics
-* Collect data and analyse it to determine open-source project health.
+* And then finally collect data and analyse it to determine open-source project health.

 So,